 Check out what's on in Fiji each month.
 From Diwali in Oct to New Year parties in the Yasawas, there will be something to suit every taste.
 Each month has its own flavor, so come and see which one you like best!
 Events in Fiji.

 Another consideration is the weather.
 Remember that as Fiji is in the southern hemisphere, their cooler winter months run from May to September.
 But the word "winter" is probably misleading, this is a tropical climate.
-Temperatures during the cooler months are still warm enough for sunbathing and swimming.
-Check average monthly temperatures and rainfall in Fiji.
+Fiji water temperature during the cooler months is still warm enough for sunbathing and swimming.
+Check the current Fiji weather forecast here.

 Like most tropical climates, summer is the rainy season.
 And who wants to spend their vacation cooped up inside?
 For most of us, Fiji is about sun, beaches, swimming, and outdoor activities.(2014) was a very dry summer for our first year in Fiji.
 We were expecting thunder, lighting and torrential rain for day after day but all we got was afternoon showers that lasted for around one to two hours.